Ranger-Jay/Ranger-Jay/README.md

 <p><strong>About Me:</strong><br/>
 Hello and welcome to my Github profile!😄&nbsp;I&#39;m a dedicated learner, on a mission to have no untapped potential.
 I&#39;m <strong><u>all-in</u></strong> and committed to this craft.
 I&#39;m eager to learn and work with anyone who will work with me.
 I also love to explore new technologies and use them to solve problems.
 Aside from that, I&#39;m fond of mentoring new teammates. and seeing my organization achieve goals.
 I&#39;m working hard every day to improve my knowledge in both front and backend development!</p>

-- :telescope:  React, HTML/CSS, JavaScript, ReactJS, Python.
+- :telescope:  ReactJS, HTML/CSS, JavaScript, Python.
 - :computer: Currently working on: Javascript and ReactJS applications to fine tune my skills.
 - :zap: Fun fact: Python is fun, powerful, and interesting!
 - <stong>Note:</strong> Like my stuff?
 Think you can make it better?
 Let's Collab.
 Please do fork & star!😄